eclipse-tractusx/bpdm/docs/admin/MIGRATION_GUIDE.md

   Mixing v6 writes with script variants is therefore not supported; use the v7 API for business partners that carry them.
 - **Consumers compiling against `bpdm-pool-api` must adjust.** The affected v6 request classes lost a constructor parameter.
   Code that constructs them positionally will no longer compile and needs the `scriptVariants` argument removed.

+### Script variants are validated like invariant data (Pool)

+A script variant is a complete rendering of a business partner in another script, so it now has to satisfy the same mandatory-field rules as the invariant data it mirrors.
+The Pool rejects a script variant that does not:

+- a legal entity script variant must carry a `legalName`
+- a site script variant must carry a `name`
+- an address script variant must carry `physicalAddress.city`, and — if it supplies an `alternativeAddress` at all — `alternativeAddress.city`
+- no two script variants of one business partner may share the same script code

+Blank and whitespace-only values count as missing.

+#### Impact

+- **No operator action is required and no data is migrated.** There is no new database constraint; script variants already stored with missing values stay as they are.
+  The rules apply to writes from this version on.
+- **Requests that were previously accepted are now rejected.** Each violation is reported per entry as an `ErrorInfo`, so a bad entry does not spoil the rest of the batch.
+  The new codes are `ScriptVariantLegalNameMissing`, `ScriptVariantNameMissing`, `ScriptVariantCityMissing`, `ScriptVariantDuplicateScriptCode` and their `LegalAddress…` / `MainAddress…` counterparts.
+- **A script variant can no longer translate only the address.** In the v7 and Orchestrator models one script variant carries the name *and* the address of a script code together.
+  A sharing member who transliterates the legal address must therefore also transliterate the legal name (and likewise for a site).
+  Golden record tasks whose script variants do not meet the rules end up in the error state, and the sharing member sees the reason in the Gate sharing state.
+- **Consumers compiling against `bpdm-pool-api` must adjust.** `SiteScriptVariantDto.name` and `SiteHeaderScriptVariantDto.name` are now nullable, so the rule is reported as a per-entry error instead of a deserialization failure for the whole request.
+  Kotlin code that reads these fields has to handle the nullable type.

 ## 7.3.x to 7.4.x